kartik9807/Snake-Game-/README.md

-# Snake-Game-
+# Snake-Game
 Snake game in Python using Pygame module
+Player have to control snake in such a way that it should eat apple and the snake should not touch boundaries of screen or itself... snake length and speed increase as it eats an apple...